isaacs/node-glob/README.md

 root setting using `path.join`.
 On windows, this will by default result in `/foo/*` matching `C:\foo\bar.txt`.

+Additionally, results returned from glob on windows will return '/' as the seperator.

 ## Race Conditions

 Glob searching, by its very nature, is susceptible to race conditions,